Black Friday 2019 Amazon device deals have started: All Fire tablets and Kindle readers are now on sale

 Originally published earlier.

-Discuss: Amazon's Black Friday deals blowout: Prime Day prices return to all Fire tablets, Kindles and more
+Discuss: Amazon Black Friday 2019 deals blowout: Prime Day prices return to all Fire tablets, Kindles and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.